christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 What this means: Lopez engaged in jurisdiction shopping.
 When Rhode Island's Christian definition of citizenship blocked him, he exploited the 1740 Act's imperial override to get naturalized in a more favorable jurisdiction, then returned to Rhode Island with his new legal status.
 This was not passive assimilation.
 It was strategic legal maneuvering to force a supra-Christian, imperial definition of belonging onto a colony that wanted to maintain its Christian particularity.

-How to use this: Lopez was part of a network of Jewish merchants who understood the legal system well enough to exploit jurisdictional differences.
+Lopez was part of a network of Jewish merchants who understood the legal system well enough to exploit jurisdictional differences.
 They were naturalized in New York, then moved to Newport.
 When Newport blocked them, they used Massachusetts.
 This was a deliberate strategy to establish Jewish presence in multiple colonies with full legal rights, creating precedents that would be hard to reverse.

----

 ### Chapter 9: The Revolutionary Era — Jewish Political Entrepreneurship